krisshsaahi49/rest-assured-hybrid/README.md

-Below is your updated **README.md** file that now includes a Dockerfile section along with all the project details:

----

 # API Testing Framework for Swagger User Endpoints

 This project is a REST API testing framework built with Java.
 It uses several libraries and tools to perform comprehensive API testing, including: